 How common is it for autism to be picked up later on in a child’s development, such as when they become an adolescent?
 I am concerned that I might have missed the signs when they were younger.

-The first piece of very helpful advice in response to this question came from a parent who said that it was important to be kind to yourself, acknowledging that professionals themselves are still building their understanding of autism, and if they haven’t been referred sooner for assessment than professionals that have met them, like school teachers for example, have also missed the signs.
+The first piece of very helpful advice in response to this question came from a parent who said that it was important to be kind to yourself, acknowledging that professionals themselves are still building their understanding of autism, and if they haven’t been referred sooner for assessment then professionals that have met them, like school teachers for example, have also missed the signs.

-Whilst ASC is a neurodevelopmental condition and there will be signs of autistic traits in a person’s earlier development, it is not uncommon for it to only be picked up later on in childhood or adolescence (sometimes not even until adulthood!).
+Whilst Autism is a neurodevelopmental condition and there will be signs of autistic traits in a person’s earlier development, it is not uncommon for it to only be picked up later on in childhood or adolescence (sometimes not even until adulthood!).
 There may be a number of reasons for this such as that the autistic traits may not show themselves in a more observable way until the social demands outstretch their social communication capabilities.
 Lots of parents will tell us that their child coped relatively well at primary school where social interactions were more adult-led and peer-interactions were more predictable and play-based with clear rules; whereas adolescent interactions became much more difficult for them to cope with, as relationships became far more complicated, they may have different interests to their peers and people do not always say what they mean, with things like ‘banter’ or jokes becoming difficult to understand.
 The increased academic and sensory demands of secondary school can also mean that autistic traits become more noticeable at this point.

-Conversely there will also be some young people where autistic traits were more notable at a very young age, such as at nursery school or early play groups; however, as they have got older they have learned good skills for masking/camouflaging their autistic traits, where they emulate the behaviours of non-autistic people to try to fit in, and it is only the young person themselves and people that know them very well that can see the signs of autism.
+Conversely there will also be some young people where autistic traits were more notable at a very young age, such as at nursery school or early play groups; however, as they have got older they have learned skills for masking/camouflaging their autistic traits, where they emulate the behaviours of non-autistic people to try to fit in, and it is only the young person themselves and people that know them very well that can see the signs of autism.

-No two people with autism are the same and when we undertake our ASC assessments we consider information from lots of different sources to try to think about what a young person’s strengths and difficulties are and whether or not they are autistic.
+No two people with autism are the same and when we undertake our Autism assessments we consider information from lots of different sources to try to think about what a young person’s strengths and difficulties are and whether or not they are autistic.
 This is a complicated process even for us as people that assess for autism as part of our jobs and there is no ‘black and white’ test like a blood test that can tell us if someone is autistic.
-So as the inciteful parent said, don’t be hard on yourself if you missed signs of ASC in your child’s earlier life.
+So as the inciteful parent said, don’t be hard on yourself if you missed signs of Autism in your child’s earlier life.
 The important thing is that you accept your child for who they are, with all of their unique strengths and differences.

-What will the Autism Spectrum Condition assessment look like?
+What will the Autism assessment look like?

 We gather information from multiple sources: